 Think it's impossible to date a taller woman without feeling awkward?
 Think again!

 This article was written by Stephen Silver from Honest Pickup.
-Learn more about Stephen and his business at the bottom of the post.

 The arguments would rage for hours.

 Everything would be fine until she’d pull a pair of heels out of her closet.

 I’d hope and pray she’d wear some other type of shoes.
 Maybe she’d opt for canvas sneakers or fancy flat shoes.
 I didn’t know.
 I didn’t care.
 I just didn’t want her to pull out heels.

 My girlfriend was only slightly taller than I was.
 But when she decided to wear heels it wasn’t even close.
 Suddenly she’d be towering over me.
 Any feelings of manliness or confidence I had would disintegrate.

 Once we’d leave her apartment I’d feel a wave of disempowerment wash over me.

 I’d tell myself not to feel bad about it.
 I knew I had nothing to be ashamed of.
 Logically I knew there was no reason to be upset.
 She felt more attractive when she wore them.
 Who was I to tell her what shoes to wear?

 But my emotions would override logic.
 I couldn’t contain my insecurities and the evening would turn from a fun and enjoyable one to a slugfest of animosity.
 I was embarrassed by the height discrepancy and I’d guilt her about it.
 Which of course was ridiculous behavior that only led to ugly arguments.